HuangDDU/cafe-release/docs/shedule/method.md

 ## Reference source

 - **Dynverse**[@dynverse]: 45 methods filtered from 70 methods before 2019 years.
 Output results of them can be classfied to 7 wrapper.
 Paper, github reository, document are available.
-- **Github Reporsitory**[@sc_pseudotime_github]: A repository keeps track of the latest trajectory infernce methods in real-time.
+- **Github Reporsitory**[@sc_pseudotime_github]: A repository keeps track of the latest trajectory inference methods in real-time.
 Related topics such as upstream opertion(data imputation, dimsional reduction), donstream analysis(GRN inference, trajectory alignment) and reviews are also included.

 ## 2.Implementation order

-### 2.1 wrapper and baseline(Completed on 2023.03.11)
+### 2.1 wrapper and baseline(Completed on 2025.03.11)

 > Here, baseline methods are easy way to get the specified aimed wrapper input data structure, where MST(Minimum Spanning Tree) are widely used.